LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W09-D1-CORS.md

 requests, they must strictly isolate the data environment of every website you connect to.
 The *Same-Origin Policy* acts as a digital firewall, ensuring that code running on one web site domain (origin) can only interact with resources from that  same domain.
 This preserves user privacy and security.

 **Example of what SOP prevents**
-In browsers didn't have SOP and you logged into your online bank in one browser tab and accidentally opened a malicious website in another, the malicious site's JavaScript could freely read your bank account data, steal your browser session cookies, or execute unauthorized transactions on your behalf.
+If browsers didn't have SOP and you logged into your online bank in one browser tab and accidentally opened a malicious website in another, the malicious site's JavaScript could freely read your bank account data, steal your browser session cookies, or execute unauthorized transactions on your behalf.
 Because browsers automatically attach your saved credentials and active session cookies to outgoing HTTP